vyrx-dev/dotfiles/README.md

   - [ ] Make a single CLI to manage all the core script
   - [ ] add snippets (NVIM)
   - [ ] connect obsidan and nvim
-  - [ ] Create a TODO plugin for neovim that adds tasks to the selected path and uses (.md).
+  - [ ] Create a TODO plugin for Neovim

 ---